PacktPublishing/Practical-Deep-Learning-at-Scale-with-MLFlow/chapter01/README.md

 1. Installation of all dependencies

-   a) Set up a new virtual environment dl_model and install lightnining-flash[all] latest version.
+   a) Set up a new virtual environment dl_model and install lightnining-flash[all]==0.5.0.
 Note that due to the rapid change
-      of lightning-flash API, sometimes backward incompatibility might happen.
-We will update this README to reflect any new change.
+      of lightning-flash API, sometimes backward incompatibility happens.
+We thus use this README to make all necessary updates.
+      So instead of just installing lightning-flash, we use a standard python package requirements.txt file to freeze all related packages and versons.
+      Run the following commands to get the dependencies installed on the virtual environment 'dl_model':

       conda create -n dl_model python==3.8.10
       conda activate dl_model